alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cultural-goods.markdown

 - manuscripts
 - archaeological items

-You need a licence if you’re exporting something inside or outside the European Union (EU).
+You need a licence if you’re exporting something inside or outside the [EU](https://www.gov.uk/eu-eea).

 You need a licence to export cultural goods on a temporary basis.